Finding the best cycling routes in Europe can be tricky. There are so many to choose from that it can be quite overwhelming.

 N2 road, Portugal

-The N2 road in Portugal isn’t just one of the best known Portugal cycling routes, it’s also becoming one of the most popular road trip routes Europe has to offer.
+The N2 road in Portugal isn’t just one of the most well known known Portugal cycling routes, it’s also becoming one of the best European cycle routes full stop.

 Beginning in Chaves in the North, riders travel 739-kilometres south over undulating terrain and through stunning scenery to reach Faro.